 Red Velvet Whoopie Pies are delicious moist cakes with cream cheese frosting sandwiched between two cakes.
+This Whoopie Pie recipe is easy to make.
+Chocolate Whoopie pies with a peanut butter frosting are another great flavor combination.

 Are Whoopie Pies a New England thing?